webgears-3d/test-webgl/readme.md

 Implement an orbit camera controller that moves camera around the scene over the sphere depending on mouse movement.
-You don't need to care about event handling on CPU side - this solution already handles all mouse movement and pass in to shader everything you need for
+You don't need to care about event handling on CPU side - this solution already handles all mouse movement and pass in to shader everything you need for the
 task: the camera position (uCoords) is expressed in spherical coordinates (φ, θ, r)   and the target (uTarget) - the point where the camera must be looking at.